cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 ### Post-Order Traversal

-- This is Depth First Search approach and Traversal occurs left -> right -> root
+- This is Depth First Search (DFS) approach and Traversal occurs left -> right -> root

     ```python
     #This is a method of class BinarySearchTree

     def post_order(self, root = None, must_return = "values"):
             "post order is a DFS hence use a stack; left -> right -> root"
             #----------------------------------------------------------------------------------